Beit HaShalom: Violence following evacuation

-However, following the evacuation on 4 December 2008, "Jewish extremists embarked on an unprecedented rampage through Hebron".
+However, following the evacuation on 4 December 2008, Israeli extremists embarked on an "unprecedented rampage" through Hebron.
 UN OCHA field worker Tareq Talahme claimed that "hundreds" of settlers entered Hebron and torched fields, olive groves, and yards in the nearby Wadi Nasara (Wadi al Hussein), between Hebron and Kiryat Arba.
 They set fire to 5 houses near the building, and damaged more than 27 cars.
 Settler youths took over a Palestinian home in the valley and caused extensive damage.
 Settlers fired at Palestinians.
 A man was caught on videotape shooting at a Palestinian and his son in Wadi al Hussein'.
 Both Palestinians were evacuated by the IDF in serious condition.
 The shooting incidents and destructions in the valley were recorded in affidavits by Al-Haq.
 Two Kiryat Arba residents, suspected of shooting at Palestinians at close range were arrested.
 The shooting was filmed by B'Tselem members.
 Israelis and Palestinians clashed after settlers entered the Palestinian-controlled part of Hebron (Area H1) and set fire to at least three cars.
 A Palestinian news team that was filming the violence was attacked.
 Settlers vandalized Palestinian property and pelt homes with rocks through the West Bank.
-The US consulate reported that across the West Bank burning Palestinian fields, trees, houses and cars were seen.
 The press reported that settlers attacked the villages of Burin and Huwara, south of Nablus, damaging homes, burning trees, agricultural fields and cars late on 4 December.
 Rabbis for Human Rights reported that most northern West Bank roads were blocked by settlers, and widespread fires were visible in the Nablus region.
-Settlers stopped a PRCS ambulance in Hebron and defaced the ambulance, painting "let the Arabs die".